As tough as it’s been, 2020 has taught us two crucial and positive things.

 We heard a lot about authenticity at The Transformation Series.
 Organisations can achieve authenticity when their intentions align with what they say and do.
 That means reflecting on what your organisation truly cares about, and it’s not a box-ticking exercise, says Payal Wadhwa.
 Consumers openly call out greenwashing when they see it.

 Aligning your purpose with profit is a clear route to authenticity.
 It gets stakeholders on board and unifies your core strategy.
 As Will Kirkpatrick from O2 points out: “There's a growing business in being responsible.
-The moral and business cases are meeting and we're seeing increasing investment in this field.”
+The moral and business cases are meeting and we're seeing increasing investment in this field across different sectors.”

 It’s here that incumbents need to watch out for challenger brands, who are better placed to have an authentically integrated purpose.
 We heard from James Nettleton at Octopus EV, who warned: “Don’t forget that the challenger brands will have a big vision.
 Having a big message about green energy has helped Octopus make a big impact and grow into many multiple vertices”.